 Philosophy is an exciting and challenging discipline because it focuses on some of the deepest and most difficult questions we face: Is there any objective standard of moral rightness?
 Does God exist?
 Do humans have free will?
-The methods philosophers use to tackle these questions – imaginative thought and rigorous analysis of arguments – help students to build skills that are essential to a liberal arts education.
-In addition, our faculty represents diverse interests, including the history of philosophy, existentialism, Asian philosophy, ethics, aesthetics, political philosophy, environmental philosophy and the philosophy of science.
+The methods philosophers use to tackle these questions – imaginative thought and rigorous analysis of arguments – help students to build skills that are essential to a liberal arts education and to many professions.

-Regularly taught courses include “Ethics and Sports,” “Nature, Technology and Society” and “Philosophy and Feminism.”
+❱❱ Regularly taught courses include “Existentialism;” “Nature, Technology and Society;” and “Knowledge and Reality.”